tshort/tblr/README.md

 * `caption`: If provided, wrap the `table` in a `figure`.
 * `placement` (default: `auto`): Passed to `figure`.
 * `table-fun` (default: `table`): Specifies the table-creation function to use.
-* `within`: apply row ranges to "header" or "body" if supplied.

 ### `cells` and other special formatting directives

 `cells` is a directive to control formatting of cells.
 Positional arguments can be one or more row and column indicators or special types.
+The named argument `within` applies row ranges to "header" or "body" if supplied.

-Each indicator is specified by a `(row,col)` array pair.
+Each indicator is specified by a `(row, col)` array pair.
 Each `row` and `col` can be an integer or array of integers or indicators.

 Accepted indicators include: